oktadev/spring-boot-ionic-example/TUTORIAL.md

   "@angular/platform-server": "2.3.1",
 ```

-Run `npm install` to update to these versions.
+Run `yarn` to update to these versions.

 ## Install Ionic Pages for Stormpath